Working with our contractors & suppliers to deliver social value

 We ensure that the money from the fund is linked to our social value core priorities and is allocated to projects that match the needs of our communities.
 Funding allocation is determined by Bolton at Home’s Management Team under the remit that it is directed towards delivery of our social value core priorities.

-In order to achieve transparency, and ensure accountability to all of our stakeholders, including our customers, contractors, suppliers, our partners, our auditors and Regulator, The Homes and Communities Agency, we will publish annually on our website, a list of spend summarising what projects and initiatives the Social Value Fund has been allocated towards.
+In order to achieve transparency, and ensure accountability to all of our stakeholders, including our customers, contractors, suppliers, our partners, our auditors and Regulator, The Regulator of Social Housing, we will publish annually on our website, a list of spend summarising what projects and initiatives the Social Value Fund has been allocated towards.